DECODEproject/decode-os/doc/tordam-01-overview.md

 }
 ```

-Sending this as a POST request to a node will make it ask for the public
+Sending this as a POST request to a node will make it ask for the
-key of the given address from a HSDir in the Tor network.
-It will
+public key of the given address from a "hidden service directory"
-retrieve the public key and try to validate the signature that was made.
+(HSDir) in the Tor network.
+It will retrieve the public key and try to
-Validating this, we assume that the requester is in possession of the
+validate the signature that was made.
+Validating this, we assume that
-private key.
+the requester is in possession of the private key.

 Following up, the node shall generate a cryptographically secure random
 string and encrypt it using the before acquired public key.
 It will then